dashaub/PBDP/hw2/Shaub_David_HW2.md

 See `hw2_problem1.py`
 ```
 ```
+Resource utilization statistics were collected with `htop -d100` and `sudo iotop -d10` to smooth results.
 Screenshots of the program launched with 2, 4, 8, and 16 threads on a **4 CPU** instance are included below:

 ![2 threads](4_cpu_2.png)